Flaky Fish Tacos topped with a fresh and zesty cilantro-radish salsa elevate taco night any night of the week!

 I absolutely love fresh fish tacos.
 I also love crispy, breaded fish tacos.
 Really, I don’t discriminate.
 But during the work week, I want fresh and healthy – and most importantly, easy.

-If you want more taco inspo for taco night, make these pork tenderloin tacos, chili lime shrimp tacos, or easy chicken tostadas.
+If you want more ideas for taco night, make these pork tenderloin tacos, chili lime shrimp tacos, or easy chicken tostadas.

-This salsa is seriously SO flavorful.
+This fish taco salsa is seriously SO flavorful.
 I love fresh salsas or slaws for homemade taco night.
-Salsas like this add an extra layer of tangy flavor while enjoying some added veggies – but without the feeling of having to force yourself to enjoy said veggies.
+This cilantro-radish salsa adds an extra layer of tangy flavor while enjoying some added veggies – but without the feeling of having to force yourself to enjoy said veggies.
 This salsa is a serious winner.

 This cilantro-radish salsa isn’t just good on fish tacos.
 It will work for any chicken taco or carne asada.
 It’s perfect for any protein or veggie taco, or a bowl as well.